SiliconLabs/machine_learning_applications/voice/sensory_wakeupword/README.md

 - You will receive login credentials from a Sensory representative
 - Visit [voicehub.sensory.com](https://voicehub.sensory.com) and setup your account using your login credentials
 - Create a `New Project` for `Wake Word`
 - Type your words, and build the project with Silicon Labs as the target.
 The model should have at least one and at most 4 keyword phrases.
+What happens when a given keyword is detected is described under [#Model behaviour](#model-behaviour).
 - Once the model is ready, download it by clicking on `Download` and then `Model`.
 Afterwards, extract the downloaded contents.

 ### Adding a model to the project

+You can add the new model manually, or by using the provided Python script `scripts/add_model.py`.

+#### Adding a model manually

 - Under `app/include/model` in this project, create a new directory with your model's name (e.g. `app/include/model/my_wakeword`) and inside this directory create two new files `net.h` and `search.h`.
 - Download the model files , and extract the contents.